 For the first time since Paul’s earlier arrival in Jerusalem (Acts 21:17-18) Luke, the writer of the book of Acts (see Acts 1:1), begins to include himself once again as a companion of Paul when he records, “We boarded a ship from …” Acts 27:2.
 In addition to Luke, Aristarchus joins Paul on the ship.
 Aristarchus was from Macedonia and had been with Paul on his 3rd Missionary journey in Ephesus (Acts 19:29) and Macedonia (Acts 20:2-4).
 Later, when Paul writes letters from prison in Rome he will mention Aristarchus in two of them (Colossians 4:10 and Philemon 24).

 The Mediterranean Sea is rough in the winter and the ship Paul and the others first boarded left late in the safe season.
-In Myra they were transferred to another ship.
+In Myra, they were transferred to another larger ship.

 Stormy weather meant that the ship was not able to take a direct route so the pilot sailed on the east and south sides of Crete and took shelter in a southern port, Fair Havens.

 But the ship never made it to Phoenix.
 Storms pushed it well off course and further into the Mediterranean.
-The situation became so desperate that cargo and eventually even the ship’s tackle were thrown overboard to stay afloat.
-The storms made the usual navigation by stars impossible so it was a relief when the ship finally approached what turned out to be the island of Malta.
+The situation became so desperate that cargo and eventually even the ship’s tackle was thrown overboard to stay afloat.
+The storm made the usual navigation by stars impossible so it was a relief when the ship finally approached what turned out to be the island of Malta.

 An angel appeared to Paul and he was able to give everyone on board the word from God that all lives would be spared.
 This time they listened to him.
 When the ship hit a sandbar and began to break up all 276 passengers and crew on board made it safely to shore by swimming or floating in on boards from the ship.
 It was just as Paul had said.